JuliaSmoothOptimizers/Krylov.jl/docs/src/matrix-free.md

 d, stats = lsmr(J(xk), -F(xk))
 ```

-The jacobian matrix can be replaced by a linear operator that only computes jacobian-vector and transposed jacobian-vector products.
+The Jacobian matrix can be replaced by a linear operator that only computes Jacobian-vector and transposed Jacobian-vector products.

 ```@example jacobian_operator
 using LinearAlgebra, ForwardDiff, LinearOperators, Krylov